 So what do we mean by a trusted business advisor?
 Well, a business can have any number of them.
 Here are just a few:

 - CFO – the strategic numbers person who helps you not only manage your current business finances, but also think through how to reach the next level in your business (or scale back when needed).
 This person is essential, even for small organizations because they help you think through more than just your current financial state.
 Good news for you … if you can’t afford to hire this person full time, you can outsource it.

 - Investors – these outside sources aren’t in the day-to-day of your business.
 So they can see bigger pictures (especially because it’s their money that’s helping you).
 Make sure they’re not just giving you resources, but also input and constructive criticism.
-To find out more about different types of investors, check out this blog.

 - Employees – even as a startup, it’s important to surround yourself with people who are smarter than you, who can bring up new ideas and challenge your thinking.
 Hire wisely and look for people with different strengths than you.
 Then, open the lines of communication so people feel comfortable coming forward with challenges to the current structure and ideas for change.

 - Accountants, bankers, financial advisors – also known as your favorite people.
 In case you hadn’t picked up on it, we really really don’t think it’s a good idea for you to just go find the cheapest option.
 Rather, find the person who you can have a relationship with, who you can ask questions (and can understand their answers) and who will give you constructive feedback and honest candor.